manavkohli/nextjs-go-example/recipe-app/README.md

 # Recipe App - French Omelette

-A demonstration of building a Next.js static site with a Go backend microservice.
-This project shows how to architect modern web applications with static site generation (SSG) and independent API services.
+A demonstration of building a Next.js application with server-side rendering (SSR) and a Go backend microservice.
+This project shows how to architect modern web applications with SSR for dynamic content and independent API services.

 ## Architecture

-- **Frontend**: Next.js static export served by nginx on port 3742
+- **Frontend**: Next.js with server-side rendering on port 3742
 - **Backend**: Go HTTP server running on port 8347
 - **Containerization**: Docker and Docker Compose

-The frontend is built as static HTML/CSS/JS files at build time and served by nginx.
-This architecture mimics serving static files from a GCS bucket behind a load balancer.
+The frontend uses Next.js server-side rendering to fetch recipe data from the backend API on each request, providing dynamic content with optimal SEO and performance.

 ## Prerequisites